 |Cons||Messy, packaged in a pouch||Messy to use, may cause sensitivity||Can be messy, no fluoride||Results may fade quickly|

 You can use activated charcoal on your teeth in the form of a powder, toothpaste, or strip.
 There are benefits and drawbacks to each of these products, so experiment to see what works best for you.

 Keep in mind that that the only way to get your teeth whiter than their natural shade is with teeth bleaching.
-This doesn’t have to be expensive though – many home whitening kits produce good results.
+Many dentists offer professional teeth whitening in-office, but for a cheaper option, home whitening kits can produce good results.